The Joint in the Woods: Name controversy

-In July of 1974, the Parsippany–Troy Hills Town Council ruled that the venue's name was "offensive to good taste".
+In July 1974, the Parsippany–Troy Hills Town Council ruled that the venue's name was "offensive to good taste".
 Township attorney Bertram Latzer said the name of the club was synonymous with marijuana and gave young people the impression that it was "a place of low repute".
 Joint In The Woods was thereby ordered to close its doors for 15 days, and change its name on all advertising within 60 days.
 The Council also claimed that the club's liquor license was invalid, but this claim was not substantiated.

 Shortly thereafter, probably in 1974, the venue reopened under the name Inn The Woods.
 Its sign on Route 46 was repainted by early 1975.

 Shut down

 The club and bar shut down for unspecified reasons around March 1976.

 Fire destruction

 On Sunday September 11, 1977 at 3:30 PM, an electrical malfunction caused a fire at the former discothèque.
 The fire "raged through the building and broke through the roof shortly after people in a partially enclosed area of the building were evacuated".

 There were no injuries or fatalities, a circumstance deemed a "miracle" by District-Six Fire Chief Andrew Tyrone.

 More than 20 fire engines and 200 volunteer firefighters fought against the blaze; pictures of firefighters have been uploaded online.
 Following the fire, the former discothèque was destroyed.
 Afterwards, the shell of the building was levelled by bulldozer and tank.